ojack/hypercycles/README.md

-## Simulation of hypercycles for complexity explorables
+## Hypercycles

-This repo is a work-in-progress simulation of hypercylces and parasites in pre-biotic evolution, from the paper "SPIRAL WAVE STRUCTURE IN PRE-BIOTIC EVOLUTION: HYPERCYCLES STABLE AGAINST PARASITES" by M.C.
+Work-in-progress simulation of hypercycles and parasites in pre-biotic evolution, from the paper "SPIRAL WAVE STRUCTURE IN PRE-BIOTIC EVOLUTION: HYPERCYCLES STABLE AGAINST PARASITES" by M.C.
 BOERLIJST and P. HOGEWEG

 ![hypercylce plates](assets/hypercycles.png)
 *image from SPIRAL WAVE STRUCTURE IN PRE-BIOTIC EVOLUTION: HYPERCYCLES STABLE AGAINST PARASITES" by M.C.
 BOERLIJST and P. HOGEWEG*